 In our working group, we thus explore how we can describe biodiversity dynamics on islands based on eco-evolutionary processes at the individual and population levels.
 We further aim to generalize findings to island-like systems, such as sky islands (isolated mountains in continents).

 1) Eco-evolutionary dynamics on oceanic islands: an individual-, niche-based approach.
 Performed by PhD student Ludwig Leidinger.

 2) Using East African Zosterops to understand speciation and eco‐evolutionary dynamics in rapidly changing environment.
 Performed by visiting FWO postdoc Dr. Jan Engler from the Terrestrial Ecological Unit (TEREC), University of Ghent.

-submitted [ nach oben ]
+accepted [ nach oben ]

 2019 [ nach oben ]